...

 What is ERP software?

 ERP (Enterprise Resource Planning) software is a comprehensive management system for companies that integrates various business processes into a standardised platform.
 This software enables the efficient planning, control and management of company resources in areas such as finance, human resources, warehousing, production and sales.
-Core functions of ERP systems include Centralised data management Process automation Real-time reporting Improved collaboration between departments Optimised resource utilisation Implementing ERP software requires careful planning and can have a significant impact on company operations.
-Companies need to [...]
+Core functions of ERP systems include Centralised data management Process automation Real-time reporting Improved collaboration between departments Optimised resource utilisation The implementation of ERP software requires careful planning and can have a significant impact on company operations.
+Companies must

 What is ERP software?
 Read more »